Efficiency of black hole formation via collisions in stellar systems: An analysis of data from simulations and observations: Summary and conclusions

 In the case of \textsc{NSCs}, we notice more scatter, as the systems are more complex including complicated star formation histories and typically also mergers with other stellar systems.
-They cover a wide range of initial over critical mass ratios of $0.01-100$, and despite the presence of scatter, it is visible that very high efficiencies above $50\%$ are only reached for mass ratios above $0.3$.
+They cover a wide range of initial over critical mass ratios of $0.01-100$ and, despite the presence of scatter, it is visible that very high efficiencies above $50\%$ are only reached for mass ratios above $0.3$.

 The \textsc{UCDs} are perhaps the most uncertain systems, as their nature and evolution are not fully clear.
 We have explored assumptions of these systems both assuming an evolution more like a \textsc{NSCs} and alternatively using an evolutionary path with a fixed radius but including an external potential due to dark matter.
-The first case is more favorable while the second somewhat increases the scatter, though both cases do not fundamentally change the picture.
-It is however noticeable that the observational data do include more scatter than the simulations.
-This could be due to the higher complexity of those systems in general, and of course, it is also not guaranteed that the observed systems formed just as a result of collisions, but it could be that additional gas physics was also involved, which could help to increase the efficiency to form a massive object \citep[e.g.][]{Schleicher2022}.
+The first case is more favorable, while the second somewhat increases the scatter, although neither of these cases fundamentally change the picture.
+However, it is noticeable that the observational data do include more scatter than the simulations.
+This could be due to the higher complexity of those systems in general.
+Also, it is certainly not guaranteed that the observed systems formed just as a result of collisions, but it could be the case that additional gas physics was also involved, which could help to increase the efficiency with respect to forming a massive object \citep[e.g.,][]{Schleicher2022}.